HanaDev1/MoA_classification/README.md

 and doses, using various machine learning algorithms in addition to compare the accuracy of them.

-This code is a part of a research paper done by:
+This code is a part of a research paper
-* --
-* --
-* --

 The dataset available on the Kaggle website
 [data link](https://www.kaggle.com/c/lish-moa)